-Mecca was announced as violence free place and warfare was not allowed withing 32 km around Kaaba.
-Elsewhere in Arabia tribes were constantly fighting each other – but Mecca was a place of peace and due to this it became an important centre of trade.
+Mecca was announced as a place free from violence and warfare – it was not allowed within 32 km around Kaaba.
+Elsewhere in Arabia tribes were constantly fighting each other – but Mecca was a place of peace and due to this it became an important center of trade.

-Kaaba has been rebuilt numerous times, but it is possible that for most part it was similar to contemporary cuboid building.
+Kaaba has been rebuilt numerous times, but it is possible that for the most part, it was similar to a contemporary cuboid building.

 Height of this cuboid (not an exact cube, but similar to it) is 13.1 m.
 It is built from locally mined granite and stands on a marble base.

 Corners of the building roughly point at four cardinal directions – to the north, south, east and west.

 Kaaba has room inside, which is partly clad with marble, containing Qur’anic inscriptions.
 300 kg heavy door from gold (made in 1979) leads into this room.

 Twice per year Kaaba is opened for the ceremony of cleaning, where a small number of high-ranked people are invited.
 They get brooms and clean Kaaba with a mix of Zamzam water and Persian rosewater.

 Kaaba is covered with ornate black and gold silk fabric – Kisva (Kiswah).
 This is an enormous, 670 kg heavy cloth, which may contain up to 15 kg of gold.
 Kisva is replaced every year during the Hajj.